 Finally, furnaces can be dangerous if they are not properly maintained.
 The gas lines that supply the furnace with fuel can leak, and the furnace itself can produce carbon monoxide.
 If you have a furnace in your home, be sure to have it regularly inspected and serviced to reduce the risk of problems.

-It depends on your specific situation as to whether a heat pump or a furnace would be the better option for you.
+Heat Pump Vs. Furnace it depends on your specific situation as to whether a heat pump or a furnace would be the better option for you.
 A furnace will likely be your best bet if you live in an area with freezing winters.
 But if you live in a milder climate, a heat pump could be an excellent option for you.
 Ultimately, it’s essential to consult the experts at Legacy in HVAC in Calgary and Edmonton to get the best advice for your situation.
 Looking for a small upgrade to your HVAC system?
 Consider replacing your old thermostat with a new smart thermostat or upgrading your home filtration.

 HVAC Brands We're Proud to Carry